The Banker (The Office): Synopsis

 When an investment banker, Eric Ward, comes to Dunder Mifflin Scranton to check for any discrepancies, Michael Scott, Dwight Schrute, Andy Bernard, and Pam Halpert pull out all the stops in hopes of impressing him with their high-profile contacts.
 Michael — now the highest-ranking employee of Dunder-Mifflin, since all of Corporate in New York City have been removed — flagrantly lies to make the office look more "attractive," including pretending to have an AI assistant named Computron, replacing Stanley Hudson with a more cheerful man, and having Dwight pretend to be the HR rep to keep Toby Flenderson from telling him about the office's problems.
 Toby returns to speak with the banker, and he struggles to evade the fact-checker's questions.
 As they go over a list of potential liabilities, viewers are shown plenty of instances where the staff have destroyed property, engaged in dangerous activities and office romance, time wasting and conflict.
 It ends with clips where the office has come together as a family, including numerous moments in Jim and Pam's romance.

 Production

 The episode was written by Jason Kessler and directed by Jeffrey Blitz, who directed five previous episodes of the series, including "Stress Relief".
-"The Banker", although shown in smaller portions, is the only clip show of the series.
+"The Banker" is the only clip show of the series.